 There is no controversy about this.
 Virtually everyone who has ever studied vaccines agrees that they are safe and effective and that we are much better off with them than without them.

-When people ask about vaccine safety, what they’re asking is whether there is any reason to believe that vaccination does more harm than good.
+When people ask about vaccine safety, they’re asking whether there is any reason to believe that vaccination does more harm than good.
 That is a complicated question, and it requires complex answers.

 • What is the difference between a curable and incurable disease?